Giorgos6J/project2/README.md

 ---

 ## 🧑‍💻 Author
-Developed by [Your Name] for learning and demonstration purposes.
+Developed by Dionisopoulos Georgios for learning and demonstration purposes.

 ---